The state of grandmothered and grandfathered plans

 - Maine – Grandmothered small-group plans can remain in place through December 2019.
 There are no longer any grandmothered individual market plans in Maine; Anthem was the only individual market carrier in Maine carrier with grandmothered plans, and they discontinued those plans at the end of 2016.

 - Montana – State regulators didn’t prohibit renewal of grandmothered plans, although they did encourage carriers to switch to ACA-compliant plans instead of renewing grandmothered plans.
 Ultimately, all of Montana’s individual market carriers decided to switch to ACA-compliant plans instead of maintaining grandmothered plans.

-- West Virginia – The WV Office of the Insurance Commissioner confirmed that West Virginia is allowing small-group transitional plans to remain in force until as late as December 31, 2018, but only if they are renewed by January 2018.
-There are no longer any grandmothered individual market plans in West Virginia; they have already been terminated and replaced with ACA-compliant plans instead.
+- West Virginia – The WV Office of the Insurance Commissioner confirmed that West Virginia was allowing small-group transitional plans to remain in force until as late as December 31, 2018, but only if they were renewed by January 2018.
+There are no longer any grandmothered individual market plans in West Virginia; they were previously terminated and replaced with ACA-compliant plans instead.